RationalCoding/background-timer/README.md

 Timers will use regular methods when the tab is focused, and rely on timers within a small popup window when out of focus.

 ## Why?
 Chrome and Firefox throttle timers in background tabs to prevent abuse of resources.
-Unfortunately, sometimes well-behaving apps are broken by this policy.
-This provides a workaround, while still allowing the user to "opt-out" by closing the new window.
+Unfortunately, well-behaving apps are sometimes broken by this policy.
+This provides a workaround, while still allowing the user to "opt-out" by closing the popup window.

 ## Install